usnistgov/ndn-dpdk/iface/ethface/README.md

 The send path is thread-safe only if the underlying DPDK PMD is thread safe, which generally is not the case.
 Normally, **iface.TxLoop** invokes `EthFace_TxBurst` from the same thread.

+## Memif Face

+Shared memory packet interface (memif) is supported through this package.

+Locator of a memif face has the following fields:

+* *scheme* is set to "memif".
+* *socketName* is the control socket filename.
+  It must be an absolute path not exceeding 108 characters.
+* *id* is the interface identifier in the range 0x00000000-0xFFFFFFFF.

+In the data plane:

+* Application must operate its memif interface in "slave" mode.
+* Each packet must be an Ethernet frame carrying an NDNLPv2 frame.
+* Application must use Ethernet address `F2:6C:E6:8D:9E:34`.
+* NDN-DPDK uses Ethernet address `F2:71:7E:76:5D:1C`.